GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 First, you need to make a general plan of how you want the dashboard to look.
 By this we mean that you need to decide which "tiles" (value boxes) you want to have, and whether they have a corresponding Key Performance Indicator (KPI).
 Then you need to think about which views you want to associate with those value boxes.
 Most likely, you will select the views you have already created.

-Now we need to find our `\<model_name\>.json` in the `renderer_ \<model_name\>` directory.
-Here we will look for the dataRendering section, or if it does not exist, we will define it.
+Now we need to find our `\<model_name\>.json` in the `conf_ \<model_name\>` directory.
+Here we will look for the `dataRendering` key, or if it does not exist, we will define it (if you followed the tutorial it will not be there).
 We need to choose an output symbol to be our main parameter, but don't worry too much about this choice as we can add any other parameters we need.
 We just can't have another renderer for this specific symbol if we choose to have more output tabs than just the dashboard.

 We will choose the symbol `"_scalarsve_out"`, which contains all output scalars of variables and/or equations, since we will probably not create an individual renderer for them.